TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/storage/enable.md

 {{< tabs/tab "CLI" >}}

-To disable the integration, delete the package association, or the default association:
+To disable the integration, delete the package association or the default association.
+First, list associations:

 ```bash
 # List default associations